jordan-clayton/whisper-realtime/README.md

     // Prepare a ring buffer for writing into; the RealtimeTranscriber reads from this buffer as part of
     // its transcription loop.
-    // If no additional processing is required outside of transcription, the ClosedLoopCapture API is simpler. let audio_ring_buffer = AudioRingBuffer::<f32>::default();
+    let audio_ring_buffer = AudioRingBuffer::<f32>::default();

     // Message channels for grabbing audio from SDL, and sending transcribed segments to a UI.